YijiaXiong/yijiaxiong.github.io/lif.md

 ## Hardware Innovations

 ### Minimal LIF Setup
-Here is the humble beginnings — a minimal LIF setup poised for greatness.
+Here is the humble beginnings — a minimal LIF setup built from off-the-shelf parts.
 Note the CPS1 battery pack provides portability:

 ![Minimal LIF Setup](instruments/minilif.JPG)

 ### Advanced LIF System
-Progressing to grandeur, we present an improved LIF system.
+Here is an improved LIF system.
 Multiple lasers are built on a manual wheel, coupled with an automatic filter wheel controlled by the data acquisition program:

 ![Advanced LIF System](instruments/minilifpro2.JPG)